geoffreysessums/BookInventorySystem/README.md

 Enterprise Software Engineering - Spring 2019
 Language: Java
 Libraries: JavaFX, Log4j, JDBC
+Database: MySQL

 ## Description

-Tracks authors, books, quantity of books.
-Users are able to search for books by title, author, genre, and ISBNs.
-A strict audit trail tracks any changes in data.
+An inventory manager that allows multiple users to search, add, edit, and delete books and book details while an audit trail tracks all changes made to the book records.

 ### Preview